Tutorial To Leverage Open AI's CLIP Model For Fashion Industry

 6. Training Setup: We set up the training environment, including the optimizer with specific hyperparameters and defined loss functions for both images and text.

-7. Training Loop: We embark on training process, iterating through the dataset for a predefined number of epochs.
 We performed forward and backward passes for each batch, updating the model's parameters using the Adam optimizer.
 We also accounted for device-specific considerations when updating the model.

-By following these steps, we fine-tuned the CLIP model to make it more domain-specific, and specifically tailored for classifying Indian ethnic clothing images.
+By following these steps, we fine-tuned the CLIP model to make it more domain-specific and specifically tailored for classifying Indian ethnic clothing images.

-This process showcased the CLIP model's versatility and highlighted the potential for customizing AI models for specialized tasks.
 In the ever-evolving landscape of AI and machine learning, CLIP, and similar models continue to open new avenues for innovation and problem-solving across various domains.

 Frequently Asked Questions